 True.
 Your frontal lobe is often the one injured from motor vehicle accidents.
 Most of all, this is due to most crashes being rear-enders.
 So this is what results in the front and rear cars pushing forward with force and stopping rapidly.
 Hence, this banging and snapping effect can drive an internal impact right into the front of your skull.
 Furthermore, this holds regardless of whether or not the head itself makes contact with an immovable, external object.

 - Frontal Lobe is About Personality and Emotions.

-The frontal lobe is the part of the body which for controls emotions and characteristics such as your very personality.
-It is easy to see how a belted occupant in the forward vehicle can sustain a bad injury that alters his or her personality and harms their emotional health.
+The frontal lobe is the part of the body that controls emotions and characteristics, such as your real personality.
+It is easy to see how a belted occupant in the forward vehicle can sustain a bad injury that alters his or her nature and harms their emotional health.

 Traumatic Brain Injury.

 Traumatic brain injury (“TBI”) may significantly cause damages one’s cognitive, physical, mental, and psychological skills.
 Physical deficits can include ambulation, loss of balance, coordination, fine motor skills, strength, and endurance.

 Cognitive deficits of language and communication, information processing, memory, and loss of perceptual skills are common.
 Psychological status often changes as well.
 People with TBI frequently encounter adjustments to disability issues.

 IMPORTANT: TBI Brain injuries can occur in many ways.

 TBI typically results from accidents in which the head strikes an object.
 This is the most common type of traumatic brain injury.
 However, others, such as those caused by insufficient oxygen, poisoning, or infection, can cause similar deficits.
 Attorneys need to pin down who caused this exposure and why.
 This process includes finding the liable parties.